experimental-software/drawing-uml/README.md

 # Drawing UML

-This repository contains custom shape libraries for the creation of UML diagrams with the graph drawing software [Diagrams.net](https://en.wikipedia.org/wiki/Diagrams.net) (aka.
-Draw.IO).
+This repository contains custom shape libraries for the creation of UML diagrams with the drawing software [Diagrams.net](https://en.wikipedia.org/wiki/Diagrams.net).

 ## Usage